ButchMonkey/gcn-dev-dite/README.md

 Either run the development mode server with `yarn start` or build and host yourself with `yarn build`.\
 Alternatively view the demo on github page - https://butchmonkey.github.io/gcn-dev-site/

+(Only limitation with GH pages is that refresh will not route correctly)

 (Designed with only iPhone 6 chrome emulator in mind to speed up concept)

 ## Preview mock designs